Chuck Patton: Animation

 In 1988, after half a decade in the comics industry, Patton became disillusioned with comics and moved into children's television animation.
 He was living in Los Angeles by this time, which is where most animated series were produced.
 Patton's credits include Dinosaucers, G.I.
 Joe, Captain N: The Game Master, The Adventures of Super Mario Bros.
 3, Inspector Gadget Saves Christmas, and Teen Titans.

-Patton has become a successful animation director, helming such projects as Dead Space: Downfall, Teenage Mutant Ninja Turtles and Todd McFarlane's Spawn, for which Patton garnered an Emmy Award for "Outstanding Animated Program".
+Patton has become a successful animation director, helming such projects as Dead Space: Downfall, Teenage Mutant Ninja Turtles, and Spawn, for which Patton garnered an Emmy Award for Outstanding Animated Program.